February 23, 2023

 That's why redacting data from tools like Slack, Google Workspace, and Office 365 is critical to ensuring compliance with the HIPAA Privacy Rule.
 Redaction detects sensitive data elements and removes them from emails, documents, chats, customer service records, and server logs before unauthorized individuals can access them.

 Similarly, if you collect PHI data on your web apps and store on your web servers, you may want to consider tokenizing sensitive data.
-Check out our related blog post on why should you tokenize sensitive data on your web app/servers.
+Check out DLP for HIPAA

 Latest articles